 The NRS Vibe Water Shoes are the best kayaking shoes for any kind of paddling.
 You can use it on flatware, whitewater, or sea kayaking.

 It has a siped external design to make sure you enjoy solid footing while portaging, entering or exiting your kayak, or exploring your surroundings.

-The non-absorbent EVA foam used for the footbed and seamless interior make the NRS Vibe one of the most comfortable kayaking shoe models available.
+…is its non-absorbent EVA foam used for the footbed and seamless interior make the NRS Vibe one of the most comfortable kayaking shoe models available.

 The bottoms also have drainage ports that naturally shed water to ensure your feet do not get soggy.